 Key Stage 3

 Students study a broad range of topics across the mathematics curriculum.
 The aim is to consolidate and extend all students’ knowledge with a well differentiated teaching program.
-There are regular opportunities for students to improve their understanding of mathematics by applying their skills to problem solving in context.
+There are regular opportunities for students to improve their understanding of mathematics and apply their skills to problem solving in context.
 We begin to introduce mathematics as a skill beyond the classroom, making links to everyday uses of maths and to real life applications.

 Key Stage 4